gdlc/BGLR-R/apps/Hybrid_prediction/README.md

 The desired output is the prediction of hybrids.

-For more details see [Acosta-Pech et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28401254/) and references therein.
+For more details see [Acosta-Pech et al.(2017)](https://pubmed.ncbi.nlm.nih.gov/28401254/) and references therein.

 Briefly the statistical model for predicting hybrid performance is as follows: